- Completing the romance subplot with Aribeth in the original game leads to some pretty good moments.

-- Of course, having a romantic relationship with Valen makes for a different kind of Crowning Moment of Heartwarming.
+- Of course, having a romantic relationship with Valen makes for a different kind of Heartwarming Moment.
 Valen's always struggled with his tiefling blood.
 Mephistopheles offers him power, but he loves you enough to turn down the second most powerful devil in existence, who appears to be in a position to take over the entire mortal world.